- Journalism & Media Communication

-- Selection based on achievement in journalistic work, such as an internship at the Collegian, Silver Spruce, KCSU, or a part-time job in journalism
+1) Awarded to Journalism major 2) Based on achievement in journalistic work, such as on an internship, the Collegian, Silver Spruce, KCSU, or a part-time job in journalism 3) Based on need 4) Must submit resume and letter to apply

 Cecil Berle Neth began his career in journalism in high school where he was the editor of the yearbook and a member of the school newspaper staff.
 He served in the Air Force during World War II and the Korean War and earned the Distinguished Flying Cross.
 During the Korean War, he worked on The Stars and Stripes and as a correspondent for the Paris Herald Tribune and The London Daily Telegraph.